igxactly-forks/tutorial-rook-ceph-in-kind/README.md

 - using [OpenEBS/lvm-localpv](https://github.com/openebs/lvm-localpv) to provision filesystem and block storage from the volume group

 As a result, running [rook-ceph](https://github.com/rook/rook) running in KinD is possible on PVCs.

-### ⚠️ Warning ⚠️
-USE A VIRTUAL MACHINE WHEN DOING THIS ON LINUX SYSTEMS!

-Mistakes with deploying rook-ceph on Linux systems can result in data loss.
-Simply using a VM helps you avoid breaking your desktop system when doing storage experiments like this.

 ## Requirements
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Mac/Windows